What is the Babbasa Equal Opportunity Ambassador Network?

 - Develop new skills and rich perspectives for work and social life

 - Meet other professionals and new business contacts

 What are the challenges that Ambassadors need to complete and what support would Babbasa offer through the process?

 Fundraising for Babbasa and young people

-When considering a fundraising challenge to support our work with young people, we can help you with some ideas along with hints and tips to make the most of your fundraising challenge.
+When considering a fundraising challenge to support our work with young people, we can help promote your activity through our social channels.
 See our fundraising page for some examples of what previous volunteers have done to raise funds.

 Once you have decided on what you want to do for your fundraising challenge, we’ll also set up an appeal page on our LocalGiving page and promote what you’re doing on our social media platforms.
 All funds/resources raised will go directly towards our work to empower young people to realise their professional ambitions.

 We will provide you with our details on a branded letterhead for you to use for a transfer if you want to make a one-off financial donation.
 You can also use our LocalGiving page to make a one-off donation or even set up an ongoing monthly donation to help our work supporting young people.
 Either way, if you choose to make a donation towards our work to support young people, your designated Babbasa contact will guide you through the process.

 Directly supporting young people – Hub Days, mentoring and/or supporting a learning experience

 Many EOAs are particularly interested in getting involved with our frontline work with young people and communities.
 This includes mentoring, speaking, outreach volunteering, employability workshop facilitation/assistance, enterprise experience lead etc. We also welcome any ideas you may have on meaningful activities for young people.